ThursdayTG/apprenticeship-2021_10_26-edu-nested_loops/README.md

 # apprenticeship-2021_10_26-edu-nested_loops

-To this day I, I do not understand - and I probably never will - why the *fuck* we took an entire day just on nested loops.
+To this day I do not understand - and I probably never will - why the *fuck* we took an entire day just on nested loops.

 ---